Polestar 4 – 2025

 Polestar says the 4 SUV should be good for around 310 miles of driving per charge, but that’s for the single-motor model, and the EPA hasn’t yet weighed in.
 The dual-motor model should come in at about 280 miles per charge.
 The large 94-kWh battery pack can be charged at up to 200 kW on a DC fast charging connection, and Polestar estimates it can charge from 10 to 80 percent in 30 minutes if you’re lucky enough to find a charging station that’s working to its maximum potential.

-Fuel Economy and Real-World MPGe
+Fuel Economy and Real-World MPEGs

 The EPA hasn’t released fuel efficiency estimates for the Polestar 4 yet, but we expect it to be slightly less efficient than the Polestar 2 sedan.
 When we get a chance, we’ll take the Polestar 4 on our 75-mph highway fuel economy route and update this story with its test results.